Christian IX: The Danish succession crisis

-Appointment as an heir-presumptive
+Appointment as an heir presumptive

 In 1851, the Russian emperor recommended that Prince Christian advance in the Danish succession.
 And in 1852, the thorny question of Denmark's succession was finally resolved by the London Protocol of 8 May 1852, signed by the United Kingdom, France, Russia, Prussia and Austria, and ratified by Denmark and Sweden.
 Christian was chosen as heir presumptive to the throne after Frederick VII's uncle, and thus would become king after the extinction of the most senior line to the Danish throne.
 A justification for this choice was his marriage to Louise of Hesse-Kassel, who as daughter of the closest female relative of Frederick VII was closely related to the royal family.
 Louise's mother and brother, and elder sister too, renounced their rights in favor of Louise and her husband.
 Prince Christian's wife was thereafter the closest female heiress of Frederick VII.

 The decision was implemented by the Danish Law of Succession of 31 July 1853—more precisely, the Royal Ordinance settling the Succession to the Crown on Prince Christian of Glücksburg which designated him as second-in-line to the Danish throne following King Frederick VII's uncle.
 Consequently, Prince Christian and his family were granted the titles of Prince and Princess of Denmark and the style of Highness.

-As second-in-line, Prince Christian continued to live in the Yellow Palace with his family.
-However, as a consequence of their new status, the family were now also granted the right to use Bernstorff Palace north of Copenhagen as their summer residence.
+As second in line, Prince Christian continued to live in the Yellow Palace with his family.
+However, as a consequence of their new status, the family were also granted the right to use Bernstorff Palace north of Copenhagen as their summer residence.
 It became Princess Louise's favorite residence, and the family often stayed there.
 It was also at Bernstorff that their youngest son, Prince Valdemar, was born in 1858.
 At the occasion of Prince Valdemar's baptism, Prince Christian and his family were granted the style of Royal Highness.
 Although their economy had improved, the financial situation of the family was still relatively strained.